Transfer Learning in Information Criteria-based Feature Selection: Real Data Applications

-{The original TLCp method can still perform better than the Cp criterion when the relative task dissimilarity is relatively large, i.e., $2.02$ in Figure \ref{parkinsons2}.
-In this case, the original TLCp improves the original Cp $13\%$ in terms of the average excess unexplained variance across two sample sizes.
-This behavior demonstrates the capacity of the original TLCp method to leverage the related tasks.
+The proposed TLCp methods perform better than the original Cp criterion when the relative task dissimilarity is relatively large, i.e., $2.02$ in Figure \ref{parkinsons2}.
+In this case, the original TLCp improves the original Cp and the approximate TLCp cutoff method by $6.85\%$ and $5.61\%$, respectively, in terms of the average excess unexplained variance across two sample sizes.
+This behavior demonstrates the capacity of the proposed TLCp method to leverage the related tasks.
 However, when the relative task dissimilarity grows greatly, i.e., $21.22$ in Figure \ref{parkinsons3}, the original TLCp method performs slightly worse than the original Cp.
-This occurs because the derived parameters tuning rules for the TLCp procedure are optimal when the relative task dissimilarity is relatively small.
-Second, we see that the original TLCp is significantly better than the aggregate methods when the relative task dissimilarity is relatively large (see Figures \ref{parkinsons2} and \ref{parkinsons3}).
-The aggregate methods may slightly outperform the original TLCp when the relative task dissimilarity is small.
-This occurs because the original TLCp method is almost equivalent to the aggregate Cp criterion when the relative task dissimilarity reaches zero, and the applied parameter tuning rules for the original TLCp method are ``sub-optimal'' in the non-orthogonal case.
-In general, our original TLCp method is more robust than the aggregate methods regarding the relative task dissimilarity values.
-On the other hand, the performance changes of these aggregate methods shown in Figures \ref{parkinsons1}, \ref{parkinsons2} and \ref{parkinsons3} partly demonstrate the rationality of the given relative task dissimilarity definition.}
+This occurs because the derived parameter tuning rules for the original TLCp procedure are sub-optimal in the non-orthogonal case.
+However, the approximate TLCp cutoff method performs as well as the original Cp method when the relative task dissimilarity is $21.22$.
+This occurs because the approximate TLCp cutoff method stops extracting knowledge from the source task when the relative task dissimilarity is large enough.
+From Figures \ref{parkinsons2} and \ref{parkinsons3}, we also find that the proposed TLCp methods significantly outperform the aggregate methods when the relative task dissimilarity grows significantly.
+This observation indicates that our TLCp methods are more robust and reliable than the aggregate methods over varying ranges of the relative task dissimilarity values.